mattwilldev/stacked-sprite-plugin/README.md

 # Usage

+## Quickstart

+A demo scene is included in this repo which includes an example stacked sprite for reference.

 ## Prerequisites

 Create a horizontal sprite sheet that represents your stacked sprite.
 This sprite sheet should consist of multiple frames with each frame representing one layer in the stacked sprite, with the bottom-most sprite as the first frame.